lindig/ocaml-linebreak/README.md

     $ make

-For use in your own project, you either can use `linebreak.{ml,mli}' directly or take `format.lp` and use Lipsum to extract `linebreak.{ml,mli}` when you need it.
+For use in your own project, you either can use `linebreak.{ml,mli}` directly or take `format.lp` and use Lipsum to extract `linebreak.{ml,mli}` when you need it.

 ## Future Work

 The `Linebreak` module could be generalized to permit any value to be assembled into lines.
-This would require to turn in into a functor.
+This would require to turn it into a functor.
 For now I don't need this.

 A more likely addition is to make the last line in a paragraph special in